AusClimateService/npcp/reports/phase1/phase1_report.md

 national-scale climate projections by the Australian Climate Service (ACS).
 The first phase of the bias correction intercomparison was therefore designed to support that initiative.
-It focused on bias correction methods that are available to the ACS right now (i.e. with functional software that is sufficiently well documented) and applied those methods to a subset of the CORDEX (and corresponding CMIP6) data that will be used by the ACS to generate nation-wide projections.
+It focused on bias correction methods that were available to the ACS right now (i.e. with functional software that was sufficiently well documented) and applied those methods to a subset of the CORDEX (and corresponding CMIP6) data that will be used by the ACS to generate nation-wide projections.
 Since existing bias correction assessments produced by NPCP partners